emaphp/eMacros/README.md

 #####The Applicable interface

 We can also create functions through the *Applicable* interface.
 This interface is useful if you need to access values declared within the runtime environment (constants, functions, parameters, etc.) or if you need to determine if a given parameter is defined as a symbol or literal.
 The *apply* method takes 2 arguments: an instance of *Scope* with the current execution environment and an instance of *GenericList* with the given arguments.
-To retrieve an expression value we need to invoke its *evaluate* method using the *Scope* instance as argument.
+To obtain an expression value we need to invoke its *evaluate* method using the *Scope* instance as argument.
 This example implements a class named *Increment* that increases the value of a symbol by one or by a given value (when specified).

 ```php
 namespace Acme\Runtime;